ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 ## Sample submit script

 Before you can submit jobs to the compute nodes, you should prepare a script like the one below.
 Split your jobs into smaller tasks varying only in input parameters.
 You can then submit the jobs from a login node or a dev node.
-(Note: _do not_ include the `#--` comments in your script - that won't work.)

 ```sh
 #!/bin/bash                        #-- what is the language of this shell